KarlClinckspoor/PasswordChecker/README.md

 # PasswordChecker

 This is a simple script to send a request to the api from haveibeenpwned.com and check if a password has been leaked before.
-Inspired on a computerphile video.
+Inspired by a [computerphile video](https://www.youtube.com/watch?v=hhUb5iknVJs&t=401s)

 ## Usage